 Where will I go for New Student Orientation?

 In preparation for your transition into college and your first semester as a VIP student, both institutions will offer an orientation program.
-The scheduled orientation dates for VIP students are as follows:

 Orientation registration sites are as follows: